SeeedDocument/Seeed-WiKi/docs/Wio_LTE_Cat.1.md

 wiolteStart();
 ```

 - Step 5.
 If we see "Disconnected" during phone call as below, the root cause is that power supply is not sufficient.
-Please conenct the battery or connect to a hub with sufficiant power.
+Please connect the battery or connect to a hub with sufficiant power.

 ```javascript
 _____                 _